-Representing the First Non-Military settlement in Southeastern Colorado, Boggsville was established on the Banks of the Purgatoire River, near its confluence with the Arkansas River, in 1866.
+Representing the First Non-Military settlement in Southeastern Colorado, Boggsville was established on the Banks of the Purgatoire River, near its confluence with the Arkansas River in 1866.
 When New Mexico Territory was added to the United States, the lands south of the Arkansas River were opened to homesteaders and the Mountain Branch of the Santa Fe Trail in Colorado shifted from trading to ranching and agriculture.

-Not only did the final closing of Bents Fort create a loss for travelers along the Santa Fe Trail, it also created a loss of jobs for a number of men, one whom was a man named Thomas Boggs.
+Not only did the final closing of Bents Fort create a loss for travelers along the Santa Fe Trail, it also created a loss of jobs for a number of men, one who was a man named Thomas Boggs.
 Thomas had worked for the Bents since about 1843 raising and maintaining livestock between Taos, New Mexico and the mouth of the Purgatoire River.
 Boggs married Ramalda Luna, the stepdaughter of Charles Bent, in Taos in 1846.
-She was also related by marriage to the Kit Carson and was an heir to Cornelio Vigil, who along with Ceran St. Vrain, owned a 2,040 acre land grant.
-After having spent time in California in the 1850’s, he returned to the area and worked for Lucian Maxwell and Kit Carson up to about 1862.
+She was also related by marriage to the Kit Carson and was an heir to Cornelio Vigil, who along with Ceran St. Vrain, owned a 2,040-acre land grant.
+After having spent time in California in the 1850s, he returned to the area and worked for Lucian Maxwell and Kit Carson up to about 1862.
 Moving to Rayado, New Mexico, he ran cattle to the lush bottom lands on the mouth of the Purgatoire River near present-day Las Animas, Colorado.

 Having acquired land through his well-connected wife, Rumalda, Thomas moved his family to present-day Colorado in 1862.
 There, they built an L-shaped, 6-room home on the west bank of the Purgatoire River.
 The same year he also built a trading store that would service the area as well as travelers along the Santa Fe Trail.
 Before long, more settlers moved to the area and the ranching and agricultural settlement of Boggsville was born.
 Just a few years later, with the help of some of the locals, Boggs built a larger adobe house in 1866 that Territorial architecture with Spanish Colonial architecture.